dmeulen/Arch_Root_on_encrypted_ZFS/README.md

-# Arch Linux - Root on ZFS on LUKS without archzfs
+# WIP: Arch Linux - Root on ZFS with native encryption enabled

 Several documents can be found on the Internet about how to install Arch linux with root on ZFS.
 Most of the documents use the archzfs repo to do the actual installation.
 This works, but after installation you will get into trouble at some point in time.